The Photos Of The Abandoned Williams Grove Amusement Park In Pennsylvania Are Chilling

 The carnival is a creepy enough place to begin with: clowns, piping organ music, a mysterious atmosphere, and very overpriced food.
 The spooky allure of a fair is made all the stronger when it’s an abandoned amusement park in Pennsylvania.
 The rotting structures of the Williams Grove Amusement Park near Mechanicsburg are hauntingly beautiful.

-The amusement park shut down because the family who operated it (the Hughes) decided to focus entirely on the Williams Grove Speedway, which is still a major attraction in the area.
+The amusement park shut down because the family who operated it (the Hughes) decided to focus entirely on the Speedway, which is still a major attraction in the area.

 Pretty scary right?
-Had you ever been to this abandoned amusement park in Pennsylvania before it was abandoned?
+Have you ever been to this amusement park in Pennsylvania before it was abandoned?
 What was it like then?
 Let us know in the comments!
-If you’re intrigued by abandoned places, follow this road trip to nine abandoned places in Pennsylvania.
+If you’re intrigued by abandoned places, follow this abandoned places in Pennsylvania road trip.
+If you’re excited about this trip, make sure to check out our ultimate road trip packing list before you head out to ensure you have everything you need.

 abandoned amusement park in Pennsylvania